weflex/graphml-views-mongodb/README.md

 ### How it works

-The [graphml-views-mongodb] does parse a GraphML file and get fields collection that you want to include from the source collections, and read the relations from pre-defined [Loopback] models, and generate the complete documents.
+The [Graphml-views-mongodb] does parse a GraphML file and get fields collection that you want to include from the source collections, and read the relations from pre-defined [Loopback] models, and generate the complete documents.